ada-zangemann-ja/ada-zangemann/docs/automation-design.md

    - To reduce the effort of image editing, the Scribus templates support images and fonts for the drop caps and headings text.
 Conditions in Scribus are used for this too.
+   - Another attribute xslt-processing-configuration can be set as an attribute in Scribus to enable certain processing features.
+At the moment there is one feature available called strip-first-character that strips the first character of the text frame.
+This is used for the case where an image is used for the handdrawn capital letter.
 - Illustration filenames use language suffixes to be able to store them in the same directory for an overview.
 A script is used to create symbolic links for the output languages.